monicahcloud/Python-API/README.md

 Data Preparation
 Climate data for Hawaii was provided in two CSV files.
 The content of these files was scrubbed.

-Jupyter Notebook .ipynb takes care of data preparation / cleanup tasks.
+Jupyter Notebook weather.ipynb takes care of data preparation / cleanup tasks.
 Pandas dataframes are created from the measurement and station CSV files.
 NaNs / missing values are cleaned from the data, and cleaned CSV files are saved.
 Database Engineering